Notable Dates in Beer History

 Heinrich Knaust writes the first extensive book on brewing in Germany, describing in detail about 150 different beers.
 He calls the “noble Hamburg beer the queen of all other wheat beers.”

-The tavern that will become known as the Wayside Inn after being immortalized in Henry Wadsworth Longfellow’s Tales of a Wayside Inn opens in Sudbury, Massachusetts.
-Nearly 300 years later it’s oldest continuously operating inn in the United States.
+The tavern that will become known as the Wayside Inn after being immortalized in Henry Wadsworth Longfellow’s Tales of a Wayside Inn opens in Sudbury, Mass.
+Nearly 300 years later it’s the oldest continuously operating inn in the United States.

 A storage vat at the Horse Shoe Brewery in London containing more than 300,000 gallons of porter collapses, knocking down brewery walls and flooding immediate area.
 Eight people are killed, “by drowning, injury, poisoning by porter fumes, or drunkenness.”